CodeWithCass/CodeWithCass/README.md

 - 🤓 I’m currently learning Python & Java.
 - 💬 Ask me about JS development, Typescript, NodeJS.
 - 📫 How to reach me: cassperkett@gmail.com
 - 🏑 Fun fact: I love hockey!
-I play in a hockey club with an awesome group of ladies!
 <!--
 **CodeWithCass/CodeWithCass** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.